contiki-os/contiki/platform/jn516x/README.md

 ============
 To start using JN516x with Contiki, the following are required:
  * The toolchain and Software Development Kit to compile Contiki for JN516x
+ * Drivers so that your OS can communicate with your hardware
  * Software to upload images to the JN516x

 Install a Toolchain